Afonsomfp/Projects_TI/README_project1.md

+The goal of this practical work is to build a version of the famous game Whac-A-Mole on Arduino.
+To do so, it was necessary to make an adaptation using LEDs, the objective of which is to light them all up, so that we can achieve victory.

 To create this game, I began by making a mental map of it to understand how to implement certain functions needed for the proper operation of my program.
 However, throughout the development process, I encountered some difficulties.
 One of them was how to implement the part where the button must be pressed for 2 seconds.
 In the end, I managed to implement this condition.
 I created a boolean